sapegin/washingcode-book/manuscript/110_Other_techniques.md

 - Maintenance may take a lot of time that we could spend adding new features or improving the product.
 - New developers our company hires need to learn how to use its in-house artisanal libraries, which is often hard because of poor documentation and discoverability.

-Let’s compare our own function with one from a popular library: [isEmpty from Lodash](https://lodash.com/docs#isEmpty).
+Let’s compare our own function with one from a popular library: [`isEmpty()` from Lodash](https://lodash.com/docs#isEmpty).
 It looks quite similar, but it supports objects, arrays, maps, and sets; it’s documented with examples, and it’s tested.
 I wouldn’t want to deal will all these myself, if an alternative already exists.

-On a real project, I’d make sure that the `object` is always an object (never `undefined` or `null`, TypeScript can help with this), and then either use Lodash’s `isEmpty` function if available, or inline the `Object.keys(object).length > 0` condition where I need it (now we don’t need to check object existence first).
+On a real project, I’d make sure that the `object` is always an object (never `undefined` or `null`, TypeScript can help with this), and then either use Lodash’s `isEmpty()` method if available, or inline the `Object.keys(object).length > 0` condition where I need it (now we don’t need to check object existence first).

 ### Why third-party libraries might be better